Eulachon: Economics and trade

 Eulachon rendering camp at the mouth of the Nass River, 1884.

-Indigenous communities of the Pacific Coast from California to Alaska made eulachon an important part of their diet, as well as a valuable trade item with peoples whose territories did not include spawning rivers.
-The species was caught using traps, rakes, and nets.
-The harvest continues today, with other residents taking part in the exploitation of the large runs.
+Indigenous communities of the Pacific Coast from California to Alaska have long made eulachon an important part of their diet, as well as a valuable trade item with peoples whose territories do not include spawning rivers.
+Eulachon are so important that the Nisga'a, for instance, define the beginning of the new year as the month of Xsaak, literally translated as "to eat eulachons", when the fish returns to freshwater to spawn.
+This marks the end of winter foods and the start of feasting, both for the Nisga'a and the many animals that arrive at the Nass River at that time of year.

+Eulachon is caught using traps, rakes, and nets, with other residents taking part in the exploitation of the large runs.
 Today harvested eulachon are typically stored frozen and thawed as needed.
 They may also be fried, dried, smoked, or canned.
-Eulachon were also processed for their rich oil.
-The usual process was to allow the fish to decompose (rot) for a week or more in a hole in the ground, then add boiling hot water and skim off the oil, which would rise to the surface, being less dense than water.
-Eulachon oil (also known as "Eulachon grease") was traded with inland communities; as a result, the trails over which the trade was conducted came to be known as grease trails.
+Eulachon are also processed for their rich oil.
+The usual process allows the fish to decompose (rot) for a week or more in a hole in the ground, then add boiling hot water and skim off the oil, which would rise to the surface, being less dense than water.
+Eulachon oil (also known as "Eulachon grease") is traded with inland communities; as a result, the trails over which the trade was conducted came to be known as grease trails.
 Other uses of eulachon by non-Natives include bait for sportfishing and food for cats and dogs.